Phoenix-tear/Form-B-Gone/README.md

    Click the **"Load unpacked"** button that appeared on the left.

 5. **Select the Folder**
    A file browser window will open.
-Navigate to and select the `form-b-gone-extension` folder that you cloned in Step 1.
+Navigate to and select the `Form-B-Gone` folder that you cloned in Step 1.

 6. **Done!**
    The "Form-B-Gone" extension will now appear in your list of extensions, and its icon will be added to your browser's toolbar.
 You are ready to go!